Denis Hall: Awards

 Hall is the recipient of the 2004 AILU award for his contribution to the development of industrial lasers and their applications, especially work on the technology of the RF-excited diffusion-cooled CO_{2} laser.

 He is a Fellow of the Royal Society of Edinburgh, the IEEE, the UK Institute of Physics, the IEE, and the Optical Society of America.
-He was Chairman of the UK Institute of Physics Quantum Electronics Group from 1990–93, and was also Chairman of the European Physical Society Quantum Electronics and Optics Division (1998-2000).
+He was Chairman of the UK Institute of Physics Quantum Electronics Group from 1990 to 1993, and was also Chairman of the European Physical Society Quantum Electronics and Optics Division (1998–2000).
 Currently, he is Deputy Principal (Pro-Vice Chancellor) with special responsibility for Research at Heriot-Watt University, operating on a part-time basis in parallel with research activity as Professor of Photonics in the School of Engineering and Physical Sciences.
 He is also Deputy Director of the Edinburgh Research Partnership between the University of Edinburgh and Heriot-Watt University.